changhappy123/pole_angle_measurement/README.md

 |    |----json
 |    |----labelme_json
 |    |----pic
-When training the point cloud segmentation model, download the prepared HDF5 file or prepare it yourself, then n pole_ angle_ measurement/pole_pointnet file start the training:
+When training the point cloud segmentation model, download the prepared HDF5 file or prepare it yourself, then in pole_ angle_ measurement/pole_pointnet file start the training:
      python train.py --log_dir log2 --test_area 2

 # Evaluation